Planning your first safari? This guide will help you decide where and when to go!

 Many of the parks are famous for the number of big cats which makes for exciting game viewing, you can tick off the big five, and depending on the time of year you can also see the Great Migration in the Masai Mara (usually September).

-Most first-time visitors are naturally keen to visit the famous Masai Mara, but it also easy to combine this with another area such as Samburu or Laikipia which allows you to experience different landscapes, ensures you see a wide range of animals and also allows you to try walking or riding safaris as well as those in a 4x4.
+Most first-time visitors are naturally keen to visit the famous Masai Mara for safari, but it also easy to combine this with another area such as Samburu or Laikipia which allows you to experience different landscapes, ensures you see a wide range of animals and also allows you to try walking or riding safaris as well as those in a 4x4.

 One thing to be aware of is that the Masai Mara national park can become very busy in peak season with lots of cars, and you are not allowed off the track.
 It is therefore worth considering spending some of your time in a conservancy which is a private safari area – these are more expensive, but less busy and also allow your guide the freedom to go off-roading to find you the best game.